 Sad people rarely consider suicide as a solution to their problems.
 Depression, however, is consistently linked to suicidal thoughts.
 If you have been contemplating ending your life, contact the American Foundation for Suicide Prevention, 1-800-273-8255.
 14.8 million Americans are affected by depression in any given year- you are not alone.

 There are countless resources available for people who are depressed.
 The American Psychological Association helps educate the public about the benefits of working with a psychologist to alleviate the symptoms of depression.
 For those who find themselves to be inconvenienced or have very little time for therapy, online websites such as Talkspace offer digital sessions and consultations with real people.
 And if you’re not yet ready to talk to somebody, this blog offers personal stories from other folks who are suffering and want you to know that you’re not alone.

-The most important part of distinguishing sadness from depression may be having hope.
+The most important part of knowing how to tell the difference between sadness and depression may be having hope.
 Even though we feel defeated when we’re sad, depression causes utter hopelessness that may make us feel that life seems meaningless.
 This is a symptom- a trick being played on us by our brains.
 It is nowhere close to the truth.

 We must remember to speak candidly about our mental health to prevent such deceitful ideas from becoming our reality.
 Whether it’s a loved one or a professional- reaching out is the next step.

 If you’ve just determined that your symptoms are indicating sadness, check out this article where we discuss what to do when you’re sad.
 You also may find this article on pain and personal growth helpful as well.

 If you liked what you’ve read, please share it with your family and friends.
 Thanks!